IanWold/ianwold.github.io/Site/Posts/the_ontology_doc.md

 > a particular theory about the nature of being or the kinds of things that have existence

-Software engineers dael in ontology every day, but we usually use the word "domain" to refer to this concept.
+Software engineers deal in ontology every day, but we usually use the word "domain" to refer to this concept.
 "Domain" has become laden with a lot of pieces though, when we discuss domain we're not necessarily just talking about the _things_ that exist within it.
 A _domain_ will have an _ontology_ - some opinion about the things and _kinds_ of things in the domain.

 We inevitably spend a lot of time talking about the ontology of the domain without explicitly naming it.
 That's not necessarily a problem, but we end up missing a very powerful tool when we don't consider the _ontology_ as an _ontology_; that is, a proper _theory_ about the _kinds_ of _things_ in the domain.
 I've seen a lot of "domain glossaries," sometimes presented as a plan SQL schema and/or entity diagram, when I attempt to inquire about the objects of a domain.
 SQL schemas are a bit dry on the "what purpose does this have" side but do a good job of showing relations, whereas bullet point glossaries have the opposite problem.
-Both approaches lack an overall vision; what is the limit o fthe space these objects exist in, what principle(s) guide their relations, and what principles guide their existences?
+Both approaches lack an overall vision; what is the limit of the space these objects exist in, what principle(s) guide their relations, and what principles guide their existences?

 Especially for more complicated domains, it's ideal to have a proper ontology developed: not just a view of the particular objects as they exist, but a theory about what the whole domain is and principles for how objects come to be in it and how relations get made.
 This is approaching a proper ontology, and can be captured in an Ontology Doc.
 Now, there's a whole practice of [ontology engineering](https://en.wikipedia.org/wiki/Ontology_engineering) that has methods well in excess of what I'm proposing here.
 It all seems a bit niche to me, and instead I've charted my own course with how I handle domain ontology.
 With the caveat that I am very much an outsider to formal ontology engineering, here's what I have come to like in an Ontology Doc: